ng-Classic/ng-classic/aio/content/guide/upgrade.md

 After every event that occurs, `scope.$apply()` gets called.
 This is done either automatically by the framework, or manually by you.

-In Angular Classicthings are different.
+In Angular Classic things are different.
 While change detection still occurs after every event, no one needs to call `scope.$apply()` for that to happen.
-This is because all Angular Classiccode runs inside something called the [Angular Classiczone][AioApiCoreNgzone].
+This is because all Angular Classic code runs inside something called the [Angular Classic zone][AioApiCoreNgzone].
-Angular Classicalways knows when the code finishes, so it also knows when it should kick off change detection.
+Angular Classic always knows when the code finishes, so it also knows when it should kick off change detection.
 The code itself doesn't have to call `scope.$apply()` or anything like it.

-In the case of hybrid applications, the `UpgradeModule` bridges the AngularJS and Angular Classicapproaches.
+In the case of hybrid applications, the `UpgradeModule` bridges the AngularJS and Angular Classic approaches.
 Here is what happens:

-*   Everything that happens in the application runs inside the Angular Classiczone.
+*   Everything that happens in the application runs inside the Angular Classic zone.
-    This is true whether the event originated in AngularJS or Angular Classiccode.
+    This is true whether the event originated in AngularJS or Angular Classic code.
-    The zone triggers Angular Classicchange detection after every event.
+    The zone triggers Angular Classic change detection after every event.

-*   The `UpgradeModule` will invoke the AngularJS `$rootScope.$apply()` after every turn of the Angular Classiczone.
+*   The `UpgradeModule` will invoke the AngularJS `$rootScope.$apply()` after every turn of the Angular Classic zone.
     This also triggers AngularJS change detection after every event.

 <div class="lightbox">